Dwarf Chain Loach

-Some behavioural routines exhibited by Ambastaia spp. have been recorded often enough that they’ve been assigned non-scientific terms for ease of reference.
+Some behavioural routines exhibited by Ambastaia spp. have been recorded often enough that they have been assigned non-scientific terms for ease of reference.

-For example during dominance battles (these occur most frequently when the fish have been introduced to a new tank, or new individuals added to an existing group) the protagonists normally lose much of their body patterning and colouration, a phenomenon that’s come to be known as ‘greying out’.
+For example during dominance battles (these occur most frequently when the fish have been introduced to a new aquarium, or new individuals added to an existing group) the protagonists normally lose much of their body patterning and colouration, a phenomenon that has come to be known as ‘greying out’.